This post may contain affiliate links. Click here for full disclosure.

 Waterbath canners that have the raised rings in the bottom are not recommended for the newer glass top stoves.
 The canner doesn’t make enough contact with the heating surface to get a good boil going.
 When I tried using one last year, my water never even came to a boil at all.
 Very frustrating!
 In fact, if you have a glass top stove be sure to check your manual to see if either method of canning is recommended.
 I have heard that sometimes the top cracks under the weight of a full canner.

 Pressure canning uses a large pot with a lid that seals and locks.
 This canner only requires a little bit of water and builds up pressure using steam.
 You can pressure can anything that you can process in a waterbath canner, although some things do better texture-wise in a waterbath.
-A pressure canner in also used for meats, fish, and vegetables.
+You should use a pressure canner for meats, fish, and vegetables.

 Now let’s talk a little bit about some of the other items you’ll need.